-"The United States Sentencing Commission shall promulgate amendments under this subtitle [subtitle C (§§ 3661 to 3665) of Title XXXVI of Pub.
-L. 106-310; enacting section 290aa-5b of Title 42 and provisions set out as notes under this section and sections 201 and 290aa-5b of Title 42] as soon as practicable after the date of the enactment of this Act [Oct.
-17, 2000] in accordance with the procedure set forth in section 21(a) of the Sentencing Act of 1987 (Public Law 100-182), as though the authority under that Act had not expired."
+The United States Sentencing Commission shall promulgate amendments under this subtitle as soon as practicable after the date of the enactment of this Act [Oct.
+17, 2000] in accordance with the procedure set forth in section 21(a) of the Sentencing Act of 1987 (Public Law 100-182) [28 U.S.C.
+994 note], as though the authority under that Act had not expired."